IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 An [IBM Cloud Schematics](https://console.bluemix.net/docs/services/schematics/index.html) template to launch an HPC (High Performance Computing) cluster for FSS (Financial Services Sector) Tech Preview.
 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure as code engine.
 With this template, you can provision and manage infrastructure as a single unit.
-See the [Terraform provider docs](https://ibm-bluemix.github.io/tf-ibm-docs/) for available resource for the IBM cloud.
+See the [Terraform provider docs](https://ibm-bluemix.github.io/tf-ibm-docs/) for available resources for the IBM Cloud.

 **IMPORTANT**